-I’m not a Baptist by birth, which is, in and of itself, an impossible statement.
-Historically, Baptists believe that a person must make a conscious profession of faith in Jesus Christ before becoming a Christian (i.e., being born again).
+I’m not a Baptist by birth, which is, in and of itself, an impossible claim.
+Historically, Baptists have believed that a person must make a conscious profession of faith in Jesus Christ before becoming a Christian (i.e., being born again).
 Thus, it would be theologically impossible (biblically-speaking) to have been a Baptist by birth.
 I became a Baptist when I was converted to Christ in a Baptist church.
 However, my earliest memories of church were at First Baptist Church of Dayton, Kentucky.
 Moreover, the most influential people in my life (theologically-speaking) were Baptists.
 Thus, my heritage is truly Baptist but my identity is and will always be in Christ.

 My Diverse Childhood

 Denominations/Churches I attended growing up:

 - Southern Baptist (First Baptist Church of Dayton, KY): My grandfather and great-uncle both served as deacons at FBC.
 My paternal grandmother, who I never met, was a passionate soul-winner and a respected member of the church.
 However, I attended with my great-aunt, Judy Robinson, and my great-grandmother, Lillith Francis.
 My fondest memories of church were formed during these years, which included the three-block walk to church, listening to my Aunt Judy sing in the choir, and watching my grandfather serving as a deacon.

 Childhood takeaway: I loved the choir, but the pastor always seemed angry!
 In retrospect, I think he was a “fire and brimstone” preacher.
 The church was committed to local and foreign missions, a position that continues to influence me to this day.
 Sunday school, according to my great aunt, was absolutely essential!